Vitex lucens: Flowers

+Fruit

 The fruit or drupe is a bright red (usually) to a pale yellow (rarely, and only on white flowered trees) "cherry".
 It can grow as big as a cherry, but it is unpleasantly astringent.
 When broken, the fruit has a bright thin juice, and a faint grape smell.
-Pūriri fruit is not the most nutritious sort in the New Zealand bush (high in carbohydrates, not lipids, sugars or calcium), but it is always there.
+Pūriri fruit are not especially nutritious (high in carbohydrates, not lipids, sugars or calcium), but they are common.
 The nut (endocarp) inside the drupe is a very hard pear-shaped kernel that can contain up to 4 seeds.
 The seedlings from one kernel can germinate at the same time or be spread over a year.
 The nut has four apertures in the endocarp each guarded by an oval door and each leading to a seed chamber.
-The Pūriri is self-fertile with self-fertilization (autogamy) possible.
+The pūriri is self-fertile with self-fertilization (autogamy) possible.
 Seed production in 12 samples ranged from 8% to 45% with usually only 1 or 2 live seeds in a fruit.
-Low seed production is due to inefficiencies in pollination, as well as breakdown of apparently fully developed seeds.
-The factors controlling germination and opening of the doors are unknown, and most seed would appear to perish within the Imprisoning nut.
+This low seed production is due to inefficiencies in pollination, as well as breakdown of apparently fully developed seeds.
+Factors controlling germination and opening of the doors are unknown, and most seed would appear to die within the imprisoning nut.